SenseLogic/TABULA/README.md

 ### Column filter

 ```
-% : remove trailing zeroes from decimal numbers
+% : fix the dot character and remove trailing zeroes from decimal numbers
 ```

 ### Sample

 ```
-A2 A-3:-1 B4 B-1
+A2 %A-3:-1 B4 B-1
 ```

 Outputs lines made of :
 - the second column of the first table;
-- the last three columns of the first table;
+- the last three columns of the first table, with fixed numbers;
 - the fourth column of the second table;
 - the last column of the second table.